akka/akka/akka-docs/src/main/paradox/persistence-schema-evolution.md

 @@@ note

-The technique of versioning events and then promoting them to the latest version using JSON transformations can of course be applied to more than just field renames – it also applies to adding fields and all kinds of changes in the message format.
+The technique of versioning events and then promoting them to the latest version using JSON transformations can be applied to more than just field renames – it also applies to adding fields and all kinds of changes in the message format.

 @@@